 Punishment: Say we use the extreme example of a murderer as the criminal.
 The punishment for such a crime would be prison under our justice system.
 The OT law, however, takes a different route.
 Rather than confinement, the guilty party would be subjected to restitution (i.e. eye for an eye) to pay for his crime.
 In extreme cases, this could mean death.
 How this factors into the atonement is that Christ paid our restitution on the cross as a benefactor.
 How is this satisfactory?
 If Christ paid the restitution for us, then it follows logically that we would be indebted to Him.
 Indeed, this is the essence of Christian ethics, that of obligation to our representative.

 Rehabilitation: The second step of the atonement is that of rehabilitation.
-Christian theology claims God works rehabilitation through the Holy Spirit’s work in us.
+Christian theology claims God works rehabilitation through the Holy Spirit’s work in us and often this is done by way of suffering.
 He begins the process of change, drawing us closer to Him and molding us into His image.
 It is the ultimate gift of resurrection and one we ought to show appreciation towards by doing our best to live accordingly.

 “For he that is called in the Lord, being a servant, is the Lord’s freeman: likewise also he that is called, being free, is Christ’s servant.”